pulumi/docs/content/docs/guides/adopting/from_azure.md

 {{< /chooser >}}

 > Notice here that we've used the fully qualified resource ID for the import, `"/subscriptions/0292631f-7a9b-4142-90b2-96badd5eafa8/resourceGroups/myrg8fd69ec2/providers/Microsoft.Storage/storageAccounts/e9ejbnipspvecstorage"`.
-If you're having trouble locating this, please consult the Azure CLI or console.
+If you're having trouble locating this, consult the Azure CLI or console.

 After running `pulumi up`, your storage account will become under the control of Pulumi without any disruption, and you can then delete the import directives from your code.
 All subsequent infrastructure changes you'd like to be made can happen within Pulumi instead of ARM template deployments.